 After their visits, four of the five curators will each choose one artist to mentor for the following six months.
 In addition to regular conversations, in-person encounters will be made possible through the duration of the program via a travel budget provided to each artist to visit their mentors in their home cities.
 Collaborations in Albuquerque and the curators’ hometowns are encouraged so that regional partnerships can be activated or strengthened.

 Each curator will give a public talk about their practice, including the artists and the sociopolitical contexts that shape their work.
 The series will raise awareness for the role of the curator, contribute to the advancement and dissemination of contemporary art discourse, making it accessible to a wider public, and shed light on art movements and curatorial models that are still in formation.
 Curators may also travel beyond Albuquerque during their time in New Mexico to help lay the groundwork for expanding the program in subsequent years.
+VCS is funded in part by Common Field, Fulcrum Fund, and the FUNd at the Albuquerque Community Foundation.

 The submission deadline has passed for the 2018 cycle.
+Questions?
+Contact us.

 As curator of DiverseWorks in Houston, TX, Rachel Cook is passionate about the organization’s mission to “commission, produce, and present new and daring art in all its forms through innovative collaborations that honor each artist’s vision without constraint.”
 Her curatorial work reconsiders the relationship between images and objects, and investigates methods of delegation embedded within performative and participatory work.
 She has helped to organize commissioned projects with Tony Feher, Liz Magic Laser, Heather and Ivan Morison, Wu Tsang, Pepe Mar, and Chelsea Knight and Mark Tribe.